seanxiangct/wiki-article-dashboard/README.md

 ## Implementation

+### Import data

- - To load all json data files
+ - To load all json data files on Linux system
-     1. Open Linux terminal
+     1. Open terminal
      2. Move to the directory storing all the json files
      3. copy the following command and press enter